bioinformatics-core-shared-training/RNAseq_May_2020_remote/index.md

 ## Extended materials

-Ther materials linked to from this page are somewhat cut down from the complete course that we normally teach.
-The [Extended Materials](Extended_index.md) contain the full course materials and links to additional RNAseq materialsi including instruction on downloading and processing the raw data for this course, a link to an excellent R course and where to get help after the course.
+The materials linked to from this page are somewhat cut down from the complete course that we normally teach.
+The [Extended Materials](Extended_index.md) contain the full course materials and links to additional RNAseq materials, including instruction on downloading and processing the raw data for this course, a link to an excellent R course, and where to get further help after the course.

 ## Acknowledgements